NITCbase/nitcbase.github.io/feedback/2024-01-15/index.md

 Major phases of the project (Each stage subsumes the previous stages):

-- Phase 1(Stage 1 to 3): Preliminary Stages - Buffering
+- Phase 1 (Stage 1 to 3): Preliminary Stages - Disk Buffer Implementation
-- Phase 2(Stage 4 to 6): Linear Search, Catalog Operations and Catalog Cache
+- Phase 2 (Stage 4 to 6): Linear Search, Catalog Operations and Catalog Cache
-- Phase 3(Stage 7 to 9): Record Insertion, SELECT and PROJECT operations
+- Phase 3 (Stage 7 to 9): Record Insertion, SELECT and PROJECT operations
-- Phase 4(Stage 10 to 12): Indexing with B+Trees, JOIN operation
+- Phase 4 (Stage 10 to 12): Indexing with B+Trees, JOIN operation

 ### Q1.
 Student Performance: How many phases of the project did you complete?